|

 - Des Moines's population is about 39% greater than Mesa.

-- Des Moines's public transportation has a score of 5 out of 10 versus Mesa's lower score of 4.
+- Des Moines's public transportation score of 5 out of 10 is higher than Mesa's score of 4.

 - Des Moines is more walkable than Mesa with a score of 45 out of 100 vs Mesa's 38 out of 100.

-- Des Moines has a bike-friendliness score 39 out of 100, which means it isn't as accessible to and safe for cyclists as Mesa, which has a score of 60 out of 100.
+- Des Moines has a bike-friendliness score of 39 out of 100, which means it isn't as accessible or safe for cyclists as Mesa, which has a score of 60.

 - Des Moines's crime rate is lower than Mesa with a score of 5.0 compared to Mesa's 44.67.
 This means that Des Moines neighborhoods are safer than 5.0% of all U.S. neighborhoods, and Mesa neighborhoods are safer than 44.67%.

-Other things to consider for your Mesa vs. Des Moines move
+Other things to consider for your Mesa to Des Moines move

 - State licensing: When moving within Iowa, make sure to hire a company that is licensed by the Iowa Department of Transportation.
 Each household goods mover in the state should have an Iowa Motor Carrier (IOWAMC) Number, which means they’ve met minimum insurance and highway safety requirements.
 Make sure the moving company you use has a license before hiring.